-Through differentiation by outcome activities, professors can gain insight on which teaching style best suits you and whether you have understood the curriculum.
+Through classroom activities, professors can gain insight on which teaching style best suits you and whether you have understood the curriculum.
 Instructors gain an understanding of your aptitude levels, from which they can determine whether to focus on subject fundamentals or move on to more advanced areas of the course.

 Differentiation by Feedback

-Another one of the differentiation strategies for science is differentiation by feedback.
-This involves a professor providing feedback to students’ answers, assignments, and projects to improve students’ understanding of scientific concepts.
+Here, a professor provides feedback to students’ answers, assignments, and projects to improve students’ understanding of scientific concepts.
 Feedback can be offered through: